Field Trip Procedures/For Employees

 - When calculating travel time to your venue, allow for traffic conditions and the slower legal maximum speed limit for a school bus which is 60 MPH.
 On school days, the Transportation department provided drivers are available from only 8:30 AM until 2:30 PM and after 5:00 PM.
 Trips utilizing Transportation drivers must be structured to have the bus back at the campus no later than 2:30 PM.
 For activities that are in conflict with this time window, a drop-off and pick-up after route can be used.
 If you are doing a drop-off/pick up please beware that it will be 5:00 PM before the driver can leave Sanger.
 If you have questions, you can contact Mrs. Jordan or Mrs. Clements.

 - The teacher in charge should fill out a Transportation Request - HERE.
-Please email any questions to Cheryl Jordan and Kiley Clements at: [email protected], and [email protected].
+Please email any questions to Chris Cox and Kiley Clements at: [email protected], and [email protected].

 - The requester will receive updated emails throughout the approval process.